JDihlmann/moodlocator/README.md

 > You will see your Application Settings

-You already have a Consumer Key and a Consumer Secret but you also need a Access Token.
+You already have a Consumer Key and a Consumer Secret but you also need an Access Token.
 Scroll to the bottom of the page until you see the button "Create my access token“.

 	Click on "Create my access token“